The Authority of Darkness

 That in the administration of the fulness of times, He (God) might gather together in one all things in Christ, both which are in heaven and which are on earth; in him.
 And (God) has put all things under his (the glorified Christ, Jesus’) feet, and gave him to be the head over all for the assembly, which is his (Jesus’) body, the fullness of him who fulfills everything in everyone.
 Ephesians 1:10,22,23

 Our glory and our destiny is to be knit together with all believers in and by the spirit of God’s eternal love, which is fully manifested in and by the spirit of Christ.
-Whatever loneliness or emptiness we have experienced or ever have, will be a long distant memory in the not too distant future.
+Whatever loneliness or emptiness we have ever experienced will be a long distant memory in the not too distant future.

 Now therefore you are no more strangers and foreigners, but fellow citizens with the saints (holy ones), and of the household of God; And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone; In whom all the building fitly framed together grows unto a holy temple in the Lord; In whom you (plural) also are built together for a habitation of God through the spirit.
 Ephesians 2:19-22